C4rm3r/DronesCourse_ImagesProcessing_DatasetBuilder/README.md

 3. Prepare as many PCs (which will behave as Clients) as you want

-   **Note:** The maximum number of clients which can be launched equlas to the number of the links in the file `links.txt` in the server side.
+   **Note:** The maximum number of clients which can be launched equals the number of the links in the file `links.txt` on the server side.

 4. Install the required dependencies in the client's PCs.
 Run the following: `pip install -r requirements.txt`